griffio/griffio.github.io/_posts/2014-09-01-querydsl-maturity-model.md

 ### They're the thing which gets us to the thing.

-A specification can describe composable expressions that separates the logic from invoking operators on the instance itself.
+A specification can describe composable expressions that separates this logic from the operators on the instance itself.

 ~~~java
 boolean isBonus = salaryDetail.getSalaryName().equalsIgnoreCase("Bonus");